Bishops, ministers and deacons fulfill important roles in the Amish ministry

-amish leaderAmish society is comprised of over 2600 church districts in 31 states and Canada (plus two small South American settlements).
+amish leaderAmish society is comprised of nearly 3000 church districts in 32 states and Canada (plus a small South American settlement).
 Amish church leadership is primarily congregational, lacking the extensive hierarchical structure found in many other religious bodies.
 The Amish congregation is led by a bishop, two to three ministers, and a deacon.
 Each member of the ministry plays an important role in the spiritual life of the Amish church.

-The Amish church ministry is made up of a bishop, ministers, and deacon:
+The 3 Amish church leadership roles – bishop, minister, and deacon:

 • The Amish bishop is the head of the individual church district, and is responsible for administering discipline, ordaining new ministry, baptizing, and marrying new members.
 The bishop also is responsible, to a degree, for regulating the pace of change in his church district